nachocpol/nachodevblog/content/about.md

 {{%format/text-align-justify%}}

 {{%format/text-align-justify%}}
 I studied Games Programming in Valencia, Spain and then came to the UK to finish my BSc.
 During the last year of my studies, I focused mainly in graphics.
-After this, I started working at Simul Software, there I worked with TrueSky, a volumetric cloud rendering plugin for games.
-I implemented the DX12, OpenGL and Switch rendering back-ends.
-To support this I extended our in-house shader cross-compiler.
-After Simul, I moved to Wilmslow to start workign as Junior Render Tech Programmer at TT Games (where I work at this moment).
-Some things I implemented include: tessellation support, histogram exposure, memory profiling tools, probes...
+My first job was at Simul Software, from there, I moved to TT games, where I worked on the new Star Wars game.
+I'm currently working at Playground Games on Fable!
 {{%format/text-align-justify%}}

 ![](../images/PicosDeEuropaPro.jpg "Wop Wop")